 NOTE: It is important to remember that although a furnace's heat source is LP gas, the blower operates on 12-volt electricity.
 DO NOT operate the furnace for prolonged periods without a 12-volt power source; you could run down your RV battery.

 FURNACE IGNITION - When igniting the furnace, be sure the LP gas bottle's Service valve is OPEN.
-To remove front panel of furnace on all models but ST-200, press down on silver tab and pull panel outward.
-For the ST-200, pull knob and swing open.
+To remove front panel of furnace, press down on silver tab and pull panel outward.